 He continued to call on Elizabeth during the summer and autumn of 1920, and in early 1921, he received his parents’ permission for the match.
 He proposed marriage on 27 February 1921, but to his horror, she refused him.
 She wrote to him the next day, “Dear Prince Bertie, I must write one line to say how dreadfully sorry I am about yesterday.
 It makes me miserable to think of it – you have been so very nice about it all – please do forgive me.
 Also please don’t worry about it – I do understand so well what you feel and sympathise so much, & I hate to think that I am the cause of it.
 I honestly can’t explain to you how terribly sorry I am – it worries me so much to think you may be unhappy – I do hope you won’t be.
 Anyway, we can be good friends, can’t we?
 Please do look on me as one.
 I shall never say anything about our talks I promise you – and nobody need ever know.
 I thought I must just write this short letter to try and tell you how sorry I am.
 Yours very sincerely, Elizabeth.”6

 He tried again in March 1922 and was again refused.
 She wrote to him, “Dear Prince Bertie, I am so terribly sorry about what happened yesterday & feel it is all my fault, as I ought to have known.
 Will you please forgive me?
 You are one of my best & most faithful friends & you have always been so nice to me – that makes it doubly worse.
 I am too miserable about it and blame myself more than I can say.
 If you ever feel you want a talk about things in general – I hope you will come and see me, as I understand you know.
 I do wish this hadn’t happened.
-Yours, Elizabeth.”7 Three times the charm, and on 3 January 1923, he proposed yet again and she accepted a few days later.
-Her refusal was most likely to due to fears of losing her independence as by then she too had fallen in love.
+Yours, Elizabeth.”7 On 3 January 1923, he proposed yet again and she accepted a few days later.
+Her refusal was most likely due to fears of losing her independence as by then she too had fallen in love.
 Their engagement was announced on 16 January 1923, and they married at Westminster Abbey on 26 April 1923.
 As she entered the Abbey by her father’s side, she suddenly went to lay her bouquet on the Tomb of the Unknown Warrior.
 Elizabeth left the Abbey as Her Royal Highness The Duchess of York.
 8

 - Shawcross, William (2009), Queen Elizabeth The Queen Mother: The Official Biography p.29